nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 ### QUIZ

+Put the steps of deploying an app to a Virtual Machine in Azure in the appropriate order.

+1. Create or utilize a resource group
+2. Create the Virtual Machine
+3. Connect to the VM
+4. Install any dependencies.
+5. Run the application.

+### QUIZ

 You've gone through all the steps for creating a Virtual Machine and deploying an app to it, and everything appears to be working from within the VM itself.
 However, when you navigate to the public IP address, it gives a connection error.
 Which of the following is a likely cause of the issue?

+[] You need to turn off the VM's firewall
+[] You forgot to add a required library in the app's virtual environment [] The VM has a bug and needs to be restarted
 [x] You need to make sure the VM is listening to port 80.

 ### Microsoft Learn Resources